Esri/arcade-expressions/attribute_rules_calculation/UpdateAssociatedFeatures.md

 // Query the associations table to find all features that are content of feature. var globalID = $feature.globalID

-// Query to get all the content assoications var associations = FeatureSetByAssociation($feature, 'content', null, null, ['*'], false);
+// Query to get all the content associations var associations = FeatureSetByAssociation($feature, 'content', null, null, ['*'], false);

 var contained_features = []